Towards the non-perturbative cosmological bootstrap: Quantum field theory in de Sitter

 Throughout this paper, we will need to deal with Hilbert spaces of QFTs in de Sitter.
 Such Hilbert spaces are organized into unitary irreducible representations of the dS isometry group, $SO(d+1,1)$.
 The representation theory of this group is rather complicated, owing to its non-compactness, but for our purposes we will only need to recall some basic facts about the most common representations.
-In general, we refer to~\cite{Dobrev:1976vr,Dobrev} for an in-depth discussion of $SO(d+1,1)$ group theory relevant to high-energy physics, or more recently~\cite{Basile:2016aen,Karateev:2018oml}.
-A technical and and explicit discussion for general $d$ with a focus on special functions is presented in Ref.~\cite{Vilenkin}.
-Concerning the case of dS${}_2$, the representation theory of $SO(2,1)$ or its double cover $SL(2,\mbb{R})$ is discussed for example in~\cite{Knapp,HoweTan,Kitaev:2017hnr}.
+In general, we refer to~\cite{Dobrev:1976vr,Dobrev} for an in-depth discussion of $SO(d+1,1)$ group theory relevant to high-energy physics, or more recently~\cite{Basile:2016aen,Karateev:2018oml,Sengor:2019mbz}.
+For a more pedological review also see~\cite{Sun:2021rrs,Sun:2021thf}.
+A technical and explicit discussion for general $d$ with a focus on special functions is presented in Ref.~\cite{Vilenkin}.
+Concerning the case of dS${}_2$, the representation theory of $SO(2,1)$ or its double cover $SL(2,\mbb{R})$ is discussed for example in~\cite{Knapp,HoweTan,Kitaev:2017hnr,Anous:2020nxu,Anninos:2019oka}.